Former President Bush Says SNL Impressions Never Bothered Him A Bit

 There's nothing like being out of office for more than eight years to make a former president look happy, and maybe for some, human again.

-George W. Bush appeared on ABC's Jimmy Kimmel Live Thursday night —laughing, cracking jokes and charming his host as he plugged his new book of portraits of veterans.
+George W. Bush appeared on ABC's Jimmy Kimmel Live on Thursday night —laughing, cracking jokes and charming his host as he plugged his new book of portraits of veterans.

 Bush continued a theme this week of contrasting himself with — and even critiquing — the current president, which he purposefully avoided during Obama's presidency.